Apillon/apillon-services/modules/apillon-api/docs/apillon-api.md

 | Field | Description
 |-|-
 | id | Request unique ID
-| code | Apillon API internal error code, to make iz easier to find the cause of the error
+| code | Apillon API internal error code, which points to the exact position in the system
 | message | Message, describing the error
 | path | Endpoint, which threw the error
 | timestamp | The date when error occurred